hermanpapko/js_basics/README.md

-In this repository I lern JavaScript
+In this repository I learn JavaScript